-"If you're in Texas or North Carolina, the act of making barbecue is a full-day production," says Benjamin Udave, Sysco Culinary Consultant for Los Angeles.
+"If you're in Texas or North Carolina, making barbecue is a full-day production," says Benjamin Udave, Sysco Culinary Consultant for Los Angeles.
 "But that's not how we roll in LA.
-For us [Angelenos], the idea of barbecue is simple: hot coals, nice cuts of meat, some veggies, and call it a day."
+For us [Angelenos], barbecue is simple: hot coals, nice cuts of meat, some veggies, and call it a day."
 LA's Latino community has always made use of its parks and public spaces for grilling.
 "We think of barbecue as a social outing, when everyone gathers around the grill, beer in their hand."

-LA also is now home to some of the best Asian barbecue in the world and is the fount of grilling fusion.
-This spirit is exemplified in Udave's Bulgogi Carne Asada, ready to serve at a gathering when paired with the Filipinoinspired Adobo Chicken, Mexican-Style Corn and Pickled Persian Cucumbers.
+LA is also now home to some of the best Asian barbecue in the world and is the fount of grilling fusion.
+This spirit is exemplified in Udave's Bulgogi Carne Asada, party-ready with Filipino-inspired Adobo Chicken, Mexican-Style Corn and Pickled Persian Cucumbers.